Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 By default, the server supports the following types of requests to OpenAI instances:

+- OpenAI with Bearer \<apiKey\>
 - Azure OpenAI with \<api-key\>
 - Azure OpenAI with keyless authentication using the Entra ID provider
-- OpenAI with Bearer \<apiKey\>

-The following deployments should be established on your Azure OpenAI instance:
+To test Azure OpenAI chats, establish desired deployments on your Azure OpenAI resource.
+For instance:

+- gpt-4o-mini
 - gpt-4o
-- gpt-4o-mini
+  - Values of the models should match with the established Azure OpenAI deployments.
+  - These values can be adjusted for each Azure OpenAI enabled model in public/index.html.

-Additionally, there should be two active models available at your OpenAI API (prepaid API service):
+Additionally, there should be two or more active models available at your regulat OpenAI API prepaid API service.

 As of December 1, 2024, o1-models are not yet publicly available in Azure OpenAI.
 The server utilizes these models through the regular OpenAI API subscription.

+- o1-preview
 - o1-mini
-- o1-preview
+  - Update: this model appeared in Azure OpenAI as of Jan, 2025.
+  - However, it had the reduced functionality if compared with its OpenAI sibling.
+For instance, it did not support streaming.

-You can adjust the specific models used in the file public/index.html.
+You can add the desired models to the file public/index.html.

 ```html
 <select class="model">